Controlling Language Confusion in Multilingual LLMs: Introduction

 However, little research has been conducted on \emph{why} such behavior may happen.
 In this work, we draw inspiration from the training methodology proposed by \citet{hong2024orpo}, which applies supervised fine-tuning to preferred generation styles while imposing penalties on disfavored ones.

 In this work, we conduct two experiments to investigate whether language confusion arises from the absence of an explicit penalty against undesired languages.

 First, we track the training loss of two model families (SmolLM2~\citep{allal2025smollm2} and OLMo2~\citep{olmo20242}) throughout their pretraining process.
-In both cases, the loss of language‐confused outputs steadily decreases over time, indicating that the models do not learn to disfavour confused generations.
-Additionally, by using ORPO~\citep{hong2024orpo} for an additional three epochs of fine-tuning, we show that introducing an explicit penalty against unwanted languages effectively restricts cross‐lingual mixing.
+In both cases, the loss of language‐confused outputs steadily decreases over time, indicating that the models do not learn to disfavor confused generations.
+Additionally, by using ORPO~\citep{hong2024orpo} for an additional three epochs of fine-tuning, we show that introducing an explicit penalty against unwanted languages effectively restricts language confusion.